priyalweb/eDOC-IITI/README.md

 ![previous_appointments](https://user-images.githubusercontent.com/56549165/97179006-527bc400-17be-11eb-82ce-98b2d89907e4.PNG)

+### Working:
+This system will comprise multiple users that include patients, doctors, administrators/admin.
+This will maintain and store all the patient’s previous appointment booking history, patient details, doctor name, and their specialization.

+### For Patient:
+The patient will be given their login details, as this will be closed site accessible to only IITI people.
+They can add their personal details like name, roll no, Blood group, contact, any medical history.
+Patients can book appointments by specifying the category of a doctor, preferred date & time, any other relevant information like symptoms, or any necessary information.
+Patients can view their personal details and their previously booked appointments.

+### For Doctor:
+Doctors will be given their login details.
+They can view their own details and their patient appointments and patient details.

+### For Admin:
+Admin can access everything.
+They are to add new patients, doctors in the database.
+They can view, edit, delete any patient or doctor.
+They can view all the appointment bookings done by all patients.
+They have access to edit details of and patient or doctor.
+They can change the appointment time and date as available or feasible for all in the hospital.

+### Product Perspective and Scope:
 1.)
 For the beautiful designing of the webpage, we will use HTML, CSS, BOOTSTRAP.  <br/>
 2.)
 To program the responses of the webpage we will use JavaScript, JQuery, JSON. <br/>
 3.)
 For the backend, we will use PHP and manage the database we will use MYSQL. <br/>